[Tokyo] A tourist spot from the Edo period! Stroll around Oji, Kita Ward

 GOOGLE MAP

-If you recognize the arch of the bridge in front of the building and the tree-lined street, you are a big Mitsuhiko Asami fan and a fan of ``The Odd Detective''.
-Otonashi Bridge appears casually in the conversation scene while walking.
-Of course, scenes of people walking on bridges often appear in dramas.
+If you recognize the combination of the arch of the bridge in front and the tree-lined road, you are a big fan of Mitsuhiko Asami and "The Strange Detective."
+Otonashi Bridge casually appears in the walking conversation scene.
+Of course, scenes of people walking on the bridge also frequently appear in the drama

 Stroll around Oji Shrine and Oji Inari Shrine

-Oji Shrine is right next to the Otonashi Bridge on the right.
-This shrine was designated by Tokugawa Ieyasu in 1591 as a place of prayer for the shogun family.
-It was protected by successive shoguns, especially Yoshimune, the 8th shogun, who protected Oji Shrine generously because it was a shrine connected to his hometown of Kishu (now Wakayama Prefecture).
+Oji Shrine is located very close to the right of the Otonashi Bridge we saw earlier.
+This shrine was designated as a place of prayer for the Shogun family by Tokugawa Ieyasu in 1591.
+It was protected by successive Shoguns, but the eighth Shogun, Yoshimune, especially endeared it to him as it was a shrine associated with his hometown of Kishu (present-day Wakayama Prefecture)

 INFORMATION